 Remarketing Audience Duration – How Long Should You Follow Someone?

 Remarketing is a powerful way to re-engage your website visitors, close a sale, or up-sell to existing customers.
 But how long should you follow someone?
 What’s the best remarketing audience duration?
 There are numerous possibilities when it comes to remarketing and who you can target.
 Let’s explore how long someone can stay in an audience (membership duration), and the length of time it makes sense for you to keep remarketing to your users.

 How Do Remarketing Audiences Work?

 Remarketing audiences are usually collected via a tracking code on your site.
 This tracking code varies depending on which platform you’re using.
-For example, Google uses either an Google Ads conversion tracking code or Google Analytics code.
-Facebook & Instagram use the Facebook Pixel, and Bing uses their UET code.
+For example, Google uses either a Google Ads conversion tracking code or Google Analytics code.
+Facebook & Instagram use Facebook Pixel, and Bing uses its UET code.